lungithub/test/page3_markdown_cheathseet.markdown

 > If your configuration states `theme: just the docs` and your `Gemfile` specifies
 > `gem "just-the-docs"`, your website is always built using the latest release.

-{: .note }
-> If you have cloned/forked and customised the theme repo,
-> and pull the changes of a new release to your clone,
-> you may need to resolve merge conflicts.

-{: .note }
-Thsea are some header examples from level one to level three.

 ---